-The following equipment requirements apply to all leaders conducting dependent group abseiling activities:
+The following equipment requirements apply to all leaders conducting dependent group rock climbing activities:

-- A helmet specifically designed for rock climbing/ abseiling, which adheres to International Mountaineering and Climbing Federation (UIAA), European Committee for Standardisation (CE) or equivalent standards should be worn throughout the activity session. - A harness specifically manufactured for rock climbing/abseiling (or equivalent), which adheres to UIAA, CE or equivalent standards should be used. - Ropes and all protective equipment (karabiners, slings and chocks) should be manufactured specifically for rock climbing/abseiling and used according to the manufacturers' specifications and accepted abseiling practice (e.g. dynamic ropes). - An additional rope, equivalent to the longest pitch should be accessible for rescue, should it be required. - A suitably equipped rescue pack should be accessible, should it be required. - Emergency communication equipment (e.g. mobile phone, radio, EPIRB/PLB if in a remote area etc) is required. - A first aid kit should be accessible. - Further information on International Mountaineering and Climbing Federation standards is available at www.theuiaa.org/ or for European Committee for Standardisation standards, access www.cen.eu/cen/pages/ default.aspx.
+- A helmet specifically designed for rock climbing/ abseiling and which adheres to International Mountaineering and Climbing Federation (UIAA), European Committee for Standardisation (CE) or equivalent should be worn throughout the activity session. - A harness specifically manufactured for rock climbing/abseiling (or equivalent) and which adheres to UIAA, CE or equivalent should be used. - Ropes and all protective equipment (karabiners, slings and chocks) should be manufactured specifically for rock climbing/abseiling and used according to the manufacturers' specifications and accepted abseiling practice (e.g. dynamic ropes). - An additional rope, equivalent to the longest pitch should be accessible for rescue, should it be required. - A suitably equipped rescue pack should be accessible, should it be required. - Emergency communication equipment (e.g. mobile phone, radio, EPIRB/PLB if in a remote area etc) is required. - A first aid kit should be accessible.